cheethas/powdr/README.md

 It has two main components:

 - powdr-asm: an extensible assembly IR language to perform dynamic executions.
-- powdr-PIL: a low level constraint language that allows you to define arithmetic constraints, lookups, etc.
+- powdr-PIL: a low-level constraint language that allows you to define arithmetic constraints, lookups, etc.

 Both frontend and backend are highly flexible.